Notice of Privacy Practices

 Request a Restriction on Certain Uses and Disclosures of Your Information: You have the right to request that we not use or disclose your PHI for a particular purpose related to treatment, payment, or health care operations, and/or that we limit the information that we disclose to a particular family member, other relative or close personal friend, or any other person involved in your care or payment for your care.
 For example, you may request that we not notify a family member of your location or general condition, or you may request that we not use or disclose information about a medical procedure that you had.
-In addition, you may request that we not disclose your information to disaster relief organizations.
 However, we are not required to agree to your request.
 To request restrictions, you must send a written request to the office listed below.

 Inspect and Obtain a Copy of Your Information: You have the right to access and copy PHI about you contained in your medical and billing records for as long as Mass.
 Eye and Ear maintains the information.
 To read or copy your PHI, you must send a written request to the office listed below.
 If you request a copy of the information, we may charge you a fee for the costs of the copying, mailing, or other supplies that are necessary to grant your request.
 We may deny your request to read and copy your PHI in certain limited circumstances.
 If we deny your request, you can ask us to reconsider the denial.
 Depending on the reason for the denial, we may ask a licensed health care professional to review your request and the denial.